martinchernyavskiy/Notes/CS/Leetcode Stuff/Code/Sorts.md

 ### Insertion Sort
 ?
-- Best case is the array already sorted, worst if
+- Best case is the array already sorted, worst if it is reverse sorted
 - Each line has a constant cost, each executed a particular number of times
 ```Python
 def insertion_sort(A):